Code-Institute-Submissions/issuetracker/README.md

  - I've used Mozilla browser on creating this web app.
 Mobile browsers should support all styles and screen size.

 ## FILE LOCATIONS
+ - In development, all static files are hosted at 'base_url/static/...' directory.
  - Static files such as CSS, Javascript and images can be found in the static subdirectory.
  - Templates can be found in the templates subdirectory.